rememberpassword/Nfc-emv-application-demo/README.md

 # Nfc emv application demo

 The demo emv transaction with NFC.
+Not use any lib, everything in your hand !

 Card scheme support:
 - VISA